Other posts from the On a visit to… series:

 Can you share your recipe for happiness?

 Release.
-Release of insecurity, release of fear, release of self-doubt, release of worry.
+Release of insecurity, the release of fear, the release of self-doubt, the release of worry.

 Where should we go after visiting Albuquerque?